ChrisVine/chez-simple-sockets/README.md

 non-blocking by this procedure.

 On success, this procedure returns the file descriptor for the connection socket.
-The file descriptor will be set non-blocking.
+That file descriptor will be set non-blocking.

 ***
 `(await-accept-ipv6-connection! await resume [loop] sock connection)`